gujjulakreddy/COVID-CC/README.md

 Hetero.cpp: Main file from which the project can run.
 Contains steps to setup cplex environment, read instance input, steps to create the instance, solve the instance, output instance formulation and solution.
 HeteroHousehold.txt: Input file that contains the demographic information of the seven counties in Austin area.
 HeteroLp.txt: Input file that shows the parameter settings for an instance.
 Formulation model parameter can be modified in this file to create limited or unlimited model.
-HeterScenario.txt: Input file that contains instance scenario parameters.
+HeteroScenario.txt: Input file that contains instance scenario parameters.
 Reliability level can be changed in this file.

 #### USAGE:
 1) Open the Hetero project.
 Then build and compile.